 Um.
 Maybe?
 But, among other reasons, either of those prices would look ridiculous set next to the necessary $15.95 cost of the print product.

 Whoa, that’s a crazy price!
 Why are you charging so much there?

 Um…printing?
 Depending on which giant printing company churns it out, the cost of actually putting 112,000-words worth of ink to paper and gluing it all together is about $6 per book.
 So, $15.95 – $6.00 = $9.95…Except that’s the retail price.
-Other than copies sold directly through this website (that’s a link) or in one particular local store (done on commission with the typical 60-40% split), the books are sold first to the retailer at the wholesale price (50% of retail).
+Other than copies sold directly by me or in one particular local store (done on commission with the typical 60-40% split), the books are sold first to the retailer at the wholesale price (50% of retail).
 In other words, it’s more like $7.98 – $6.00 = $1.98 per book.

 And when it comes to those direct sales or sales on commission, there’s the pesky, hefty shipping fees—getting the boxes of books from the printing company—that I take on.
 So, I make about $2.00 commission; $7.25 direct.

 That seems like a reasonable profit.